emargareten/two-factor-laravel/README.md

 > **Note**
 > When sending the one-time-password via SMS/email, you should set the window config to a higher value, to allow the user to enter the one-time password after it has been sent.

+The `confirmTwoFactorAuthentication` method takes an optional second parameter to specify the two-factor method, this is totally optional, it can be useful if you have multiple methods for receiving the one-time password.

+### Disabling Two-Factor Authentication

 You should also provide a way for the user to disable two-factor authentication.
 This can be done by calling the `disableTwoFactorAuthentication` method on the user model: